Rhys Bennett (footballer, born 2003)

-Rhys Joseph Wright Bennett (born 30 October 2003) is an English professional footballer who plays as a defender for Manchester United.
+Rhys Joseph Wright Bennett (born 30 October 2003) is an English professional footballer who plays as a defender for club Fleetwood Town.

 Early and personal life

 Bennett is from Denton, Greater Manchester.
 He attended Stalybridge Celtic Juniors' soccer school as a six-year-old.
 He went to school at Russell Scott Primary School in Tameside, and Audenshaw High School.

+Bennett has spoken about his father David, who committed suicide in October 2025, to help raise awareness of mental health issues.

 Career

+Manchester United

 A centre-half, Bennett is a product of the Manchester United academy having joined the club at U10 level.
 He signed a first professional contract with the club in 2022.
-Bennett captained the Manchester United U18 FA Youth Cup side to victory in the 2021-22 season.
-He also scored in the final, a 3-1 win over Nottingham Forest U18.
+Bennett captained the Manchester United U18 FA Youth Cup side to victory in the 2021–22 season.
+He also scored in the final, a 3–1 win over Nottingham Forest U18.
 He travelled with the United first team squad on their mid-season training camp to Spain in December 2022, but missed six months at the start of 2023 with injury.

 In July 2023, he signed a new professional contract with the club.
 He was named as part of the senior United match-day side, in December 2023 in an away Premier League tie with West Ham United.
 In January 2024, he joined EFL League Two side Stockport County on a six-month loan.
 He made his Stockport league debut on 17 February 2024 against Tranmere Rovers.

 On 29 August 2024, Bennett joined League Two club Fleetwood Town on a season-long loan deal.

+Fleetwood Town

+On 31 January 2026, Bennett re-signed for EFL League Two club Fleetwood Town for an undisclosed fee.